grimme-lab/qc2-teaching/doc/programming.rst

 Here, we save the ``if`` and ``exit``, but have to provide the ``read`` statement twice.

-Imagine we do not want to sum arbitrary numbers but make a cummulative sum over a range of numbers.
+Imagine we do not want to sum arbitrary numbers but make a cumulative sum over a range of numbers.
 In this case we would use another version of the ``do`` loop as given here: